-The City provides eligible employees the opportunity to take unpaid leaves of absence for specific reasons in accordance with California's Moore-Brown-Roberti Family Rights Act (CFRA) and the federal Family and Medical Leave Act of 1993 (FMLA).
+The City provides eligible employees the opportunity to take unpaid leaves of absence for specific reasons in accordance with California's Family Rights Act (CFRA) and the federal Family and Medical Leave Act (FMLA).
 To be eligible for FMLA/CFRA Leave, an employee must (1) have worked for the City for at least twelve months prior to the date on which the leave is to commence; and (2) have worked at least 1,250 hours in the twelve months preceding the leave.